MenuSkip to content

 Class has begun, registration is closed.

-Ruth Joffre is the author of the story collection Night Beast (forthcoming Grove Atlantic 2018).
+Ruth Joffre is the author of the story collection Night Beast (Grove Atlantic 2018).
 Her work has appeared or is forthcoming in Kenyon Review, Mid-American Review, The Masters Review, Prairie Schooner, Hayden's Ferry Review, and Copper Nickel.
 Her book reviews have been published in The Rumpus, The Millions, Kenyon Review Online, and Colorado Review.
+Ruth is the 2020-2021 Prose Writer-in-Residence at Hugo House.
 She lives in Seattle.